Medicare Part A

 Part A does NOT cover non-medically necessary amenities like completely private hospital rooms, private nurses, and personal care items that hospitals may provide (shower supplies, TV, etc.).

-Part A Costs
+Medicare Part A Costs

-If you do not qualify for premium-free Part A, you’ll pay up to $422 each month (2018).
+If you do not qualify for premium-free Part A, you’ll pay a premium that is determined by Medicare on the numbers of working years .

 If you do not enroll when you become eligible, you will face up to a 10% premium increase for enrolling late.

-Part A Enrollment
+Medicare Part A Enrollment

 If you receive Social Security or Railroad Retirement benefits, you will be automatically enrolled on the first day of the month that you turn 65.
 You will receive a red, white, and blue Medicare card about three months before.